jameshegarty/rigel/README.md

 Core Modules
 ------------

+### lambda ###
+    type: input.type -> output.type
+    modules.lambda( newModuleName : String, input : RigelIR, output : RigelIR, [instances : RigelInstance[]] )
+    fields: {..., kind="lambda", name=newModuleName, input=input, output=output, instances=instances }

+Define a new Rigel module based on a user-constructed pipeline. `input` must be a RigelIR node returned from `rigel.input`. `output` is a RigelIR of the intented output. `instances` is a list of any module instances returned from `rigel.instantiateRegistered` that you want to include (typically only used for FIFOs).

 ### lift ###
     modules.lift( newModuleName:String, inputType:Type, outputType:Type, delay:Number, terraFunction:terraFunction, systolicInput:SystolicValue, systolicOutput:SystolicValue)
     fields: {..., kind="lift_"..newModuleName}

-*lift* takes a function from the lower-level languages (Terra and Systolic) and lifts them into a Rigel module. *delay* must correspond to the pipeline delay from *systolicInput* to *systolicOutput*.
+*lift* takes a function from the lower-level languages (Terra and Systolic) and lifts them into a Rigel module. `delay` must correspond to the pipeline delay from *systolicInput* to *systolicOutput*.

-### lambda ###

 ### seqMap ###
     type: null->null
     modules.seqMap( module:RigelModule, width:uint, height:Uint, T:Uint )
     fields: {..., kind="seqMap", W=width, H=height, T=T }

+`seqMap` executes a module multiple times sequentially over image data stored in memory.
+This is used to generate the top level module that actually executes the pipeline in the simulator or in hardware from DRAM.

+`seqMap` always reads/write data of the width expected by `module`.
+This module will then read `(W*H)/T` items of that size before halting.
+TODO: change this to match the `inputCount` interface of `seqMapHandshake`.

+`seqMap` expects the module that it is mapping to have a basic input and output type - Handshake interfaces should use `seqMapHandshake` below.

 ### seqMapHandshake ###
     type: null->null
-    modules.seqMapHandshake( module:RigelModule, tapInputType:Type, tapValue=tapValue, inputCount:Uint, outputCount:Uint, axi:Bool, [readyRate:Uint] )
+    modules.seqMapHandshake( module:RigelModule, [tapInputType:Type], [tapValue=tapValue], inputCount:Uint, outputCount:Uint, axi:Bool, [readyRate:Uint] )
     fields: {..., kind="seqMapHandshake", inputCount=inputCount, outputCount=outputCount }

+`seqMapHandshake` executes a module multiple times sequentially over image data stored in memory.
+This is used to generate the top level module that actually executes the pipeline.

+`tapInputType` is an optional 'tap' value to send into the pipeline.
+Taps are runtime-configurable constants that can only be modified between frames.
+The Verilog we generate is designed to make sure the tap values are _not_ common subexpression eliminated by the compiler. `tapValue` gives an initial value for the tap input.
+Taps are passed into the pipeline in the high bits.
+If taps are included, the pipeline must include this as part of its type, and the tap input should be marked as a constant type.

+if `axi` is true, generate hardware for reading from DRAM on the Zynq platform.
+If `axi` is false, generate a test harness for the Verilog simulator.

+This module will read `inputCount` items of size `module.inputType` and write `outputCount` items of size `module.outputType`.

 ### stencil* ###
     type: A[width,height] -> A[xmax-xmin+1,ymax-ymin+1][width,height]